The ASCE Bylaws

 (a) Regular and Special Meetings.
-Meetings of the Board, regular or special, may be held at a place designated by the Board of Directors, upon the call of the President, or any two of the members of the Board of Directors.
+Meetings of the Board, regular or special, may be held at a place and manner designated by the Board of Directors, upon the call of the President, or any two of the members of the Board of Directors.

 (e) Quorum and Majority.
 At any of its meetings, a majority of the directors shall constitute a quorum and any motion made, seconded and adopted by the majority vote of the directors present then, shall be the act of the Board.

 (f) Action without a Meeting.
 Any action that may be taken at any regular or special meeting of the Board of Directors of the Association, may be taken by consent in writing setting forth the action to be taken, signed by all Directors.

 (g) Terms of Office.
 The term of office of all members of the Board of Directors shall be two (2) years and they shall be eligible for re-election for one consecutive additional term.